Jason & the Scorchers: Debut EP

 The Scorchers released their debut D.I.Y.
 EP, Reckless Country Soul, in 1982 on the independent Praxis label.
-Guterman would later write that it "captured the explosive band in its untutored infancy...
-Across its four terse, hilarious songs—full of rants against British hair bands [on 'Shot Down Again'], analyses of Jerry Falwell's shortcomings as a marriage counselor, and an irreverent homage to Hank Williams - the band was able to erect a sound that approximated nothing so much as Joe Strummer hurling a wrecking ball through the Grand Ole Opry.
-This was no joke."

 Fervor with EMI

-EMI signed the Scorchers in 1983, and producer/engineer Terry Manning was brought on board.
-New tracks were recorded, and a second EP was released with the title Fervor.
-By now, the Scorchers were fairly popular as a live act, and rock critics from noted publications began to take notice.
-Robert Christgau praised Fervor in his "Consumer Guide" column, writing that "crossing Gram Parsons's knowledge of sin with Joe Ely's hellbent determination to get away with it, Jason Ringenberg leads a band no one can accuse of fecklessness, dabbling, revivalism, or undue irony.
+EMI signed the Scorchers in 1983, and producer/engineer Terry Manning was brought into the band.
+A second EP was released with the title Fervor. ock critics from noted publications began to take notice. of their popularity Robert Christgau praised Fervor in his "Consumer Guide" column, writing that "crossing Gram Parsons's knowledge of sin with Joe Ely's hellbent determination to get away with it, Jason Ringenberg leads a band no one can accuse of fecklessness, dabbling, revivalism, or undue irony.
 The lyrics strain against their biblical poetry at times, but anyone who hopes to take a popsicle into a disco is in no immediate danger of expiring pretentiousness."
-Fervor also attracted much attention for its groundbreaking cover of Bob Dylan's "Absolutely Sweet Marie."
-A song which originally appeared on Dylan's Blonde on Blonde in 1966, the Scorchers' version did not originally appear on Fervor but, newly recorded by Manning, was added as a bonus track to Fervor, as reissued on the EMI label.

 Fervor earned critical praise, placing at No. 3 on The Village Voices Pazz & Jop Critics Poll for 1983.

 Lost & Found and Still Standing

-The Scorchers quickly followed Fervor with two full-length LP's: Lost & Found produced by Terry Manning, and Still Standing produced by Tom Werman.
+The Scorchers quickly followed Fervor with two full-length LPs: Lost & Found, produced by Terry Manning, and Still Standing, produced by Tom Werman.

-Both albums were critically acclaimed (particularly Lost & Found which placed at No. 22 on the Pazz & Jop for 1985), but neither achieved any chart success.
-Pre-dating country music's popular neotraditionalist movement of the late 1980s and early 1990s, the Scorchers were unable to obtain substantial airplay on either rock radio or country radio, as mainstream rock stations considered them "too country" while mainstream country stations considered them "too rock."

 In 1987, the band toured Australia during the Still Standing 1987 Tour and the band were watched by Angus and Malcolm Young of AC/DC at the St. George Sailing Club during this tour.
 1987 was also the year that EMI dropped the Scorchers from its label, and Jeff Johnson left the band and was replaced by Ken Fox.